Nicholas Evans, author of ‘The Horse Whisperer’, dies at 72

-London, United Kingdom- British writer Nicholas Evans, author of the best-selling movie adaptation of “The Horse Whisperer”, has died of a heart attack at age 72, his agent announced on Monday (15/8).
+O British writer Nicholas Evansauthor of the best-selling film adaptation “The Horse Whisperer”died of a heart attack at age 72, his agent announced on Monday, 15.

 His death took place on August 9, but was only announced today, through a statement: “United Agents regrets to announce the sudden death of celebrated author Nicholas Evans, who passed away Tuesday of a heart attack.”